-A boiler is defined as “a closed vessel in which water or other liquid is heated, steam or vapor is generated, steam is super heated, or any combination thereof, under pressure or vacuum, for use external to itself, by the direct application of energy from the combustion of fuels, from electricity or nuclear energy.”
+A boiler is defined as “a closed vessel in which water or other liquid is heated, steam or vapor is generated, steam is superheated, or any combination thereof, under pressure or vacuum, for use external to itself, by the direct application of energy from the combustion of fuels, from electricity or nuclear energy.”

 A boiler is comprised of a separate container called burner, which is attached to it.
-The steam needed to heat homes, buildings and other structures is created by the fuel that is burned and supplied to the boiler from the burner.
-Natural gas is released into the boiler through a special pipe, tank that is pressurized is used to supply the oil while the wood pellets are propelled into the burner.
+The steam needed to heat homes, buildings and other structures are created by the fuel that is burned and supplied to the boiler from the burner.
+Natural gas is released into the boiler through a special pipe, a tank that is pressurized is used to supply the oil while the wood pellets are propelled into the burner.
 These fuels interact with air and are burned in order to provide the necessary heat needed to convert water into steam.

-Once the fuel is supplied into the burner and heated up to the required point, the gases or the fire from the fuel is directly released into the boiler to heat up the water.
+Once the fuel is supplied to the burner and heated up to the required point, the gases or the fire from the fuel is directly released into the boiler to heat up the water.
 This can happen in one of the two ways depending on the type of boiler used.

 There are mainly two types of boilers that work in different ways to produce heat.

 The most commonly used are fire tube or shell boilers.
 In fire tube boilers the fire or hot gases released from the burner are run through within the tubes inside the shell of the boiler with water surrounding them.
 The tubes are set in banks in order to let the gases go through the boiler four times before letting out the stack.
 The fire tube boiler systems can release up to 25,000lbs or 750hp of steam per hour.
 About 80% of the boilers that are in use today belong to this particular category.

 Must read – How Exactly Does A Fire Tube Boiler Operate?